netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 In addition to the terms defined in {{!RFC8519}}, this document makes use of the following term:

 Defined set:
-: Elements in a defined set typically share a logical purpose or function, such as IP address, IP prefixes, port number, or ICMP type.
+: Elements in a defined set typically share a logical purpose or function, such as IP addresses, IP prefixes, port numbers, or ICMP types.

 # Overall Structure of the Enhanced ACL Module